Skip to Content

 Home Heating Credit

-Home Heating Credit is a state credit available to eligible homeowners or renters to help pay for winter heating bills.
-The Michigan Department of Treasury determines eligibility and makes the payments.
+Home Heating Credit is a state credit available to eligible homeowners or renters to help pay for their heating bills.
+The Michigan Department of Treasury determines eligibility and makes the payments.1

-In Michigan, LIHEAP may serve households with incomes at or below 110% of the federal poverty level.
+This credit is available to households with income at or below 110% of the federal poverty level.
 For a family of three, that’s about $2,443 per month.

 Household SizeIncome Limit